RussellBrookman/Amazonished/README.md

 It also tracks product sales across store departments and provides a summary of the highest grossing departments.
 *** You may sign in as either a customer or a manager allowing for database modification on both sides.

-DON'T FORGET TO ADD YOUR OWN SQL PASSWORD WHEN TRYING THIS APPLICATION!!
+DON'T FORGET TO ADD YOUR OWN SQL PASSWORD ON BOTH AMAZONCUSTOMER.JS AND AMAZONMANAGER.JS WHEN TRYING THIS APPLICATION!!

 # Prerequisites